T

 Insider tips

-• Utilize ride-sharing apps like Grab for convenient and affordable transportation.
+• Utilize ride-sharing apps like Grab for affordable and convenient transport.

 • Stay hydrated by drinking plenty of bottled water.

-• Learn a few basic Malay phrases like 'Terima Kasih' (Thank You).
+• Learn a few basic Malay phrases like 'Terima kasih' (thank you).

 Packing highlights